 This is the same method you can use on the UCAT when approaching tricky question types vs easier question types.
 Tackle the easiest first, whilst flagging the harder questions for later.
 It’s so important to do this, as every question (simple or hard) is worth exactly the same mark on the UCAT and there are no deduction of marks for incorrect answers.
 Going into your next practice test attempts with this technique will make the test less intimidating.

-#4 Take your test again in timed conditions
+#4 Take your test again under timed conditions

 Taking the test under timed conditions will give you a more accurate representation of how you will perform on your official test day.
 And as one of the main challenges of the UCAT is its tight timing, this also needs practice.
 Once you’re ready to take another practice test, make sure you set a timer and go!